rmsairlock/Airlock-Mitre-Attack-Research/README.md

 C2 is network protocol behavior - encoding, encryption, proxy chains, DNS tunneling.
 Airlock covers the 6 techniques that involve file execution: ingress tool transfer (downloaded tools must be trusted), remote access tools (must be allowlisted), and tunneling/proxy tools (must be trusted to run).

-### Credential Access (74% not covered)
+### Credential Access (76% not covered)

 Most credential access techniques are identity-plane operations: Kerberos ticket manipulation, brute force, credential store access, MFA interception.
-The 14 covered techniques are where specific tools can be blocked - credential dumping tools via default-deny, and built-in utilities like `reg.exe` and `rundll32.exe` via blocklist metarules.
+The 13 covered techniques are where standalone attacker tools (mimikatz, procdump, SharpHound) are blocked by default-deny.
+Note: some credential techniques are achievable with core Windows utilities (`reg.exe` for SAM export, `rundll32.exe` for comsvcs.dll MiniDump) that cannot be practically blocklisted without breaking system operations.
+Credential Guard is the complementary control for LSASS protection.

 ### Process Injection (all sub-techniques not covered)